aCertainProgrammer/UnnamedDraftingTool/MANUAL.md

 3. Start typing the name of the next champion, no need to clear the previous one

 ### Use legacy search
-- `Modern search` (default) means that if a word contains the letters from the search query in the same order, it will be matched - for example, "ji" will match "JInx", "JhIn" and "seJuanI".
 - `Legacy search` means pure substring matching - if a word contains the exact string of the search query, it will be matched - for example, "ji" will match "JInx".
+- `Modern search` means that if a word contains the letters from the search query in the same order, it will be matched - for example, "ji" will match "JInx", "JhIn" and "seJuanI".

 ## Custom data input